finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     String domain = "domain_example"; // String | The domain of the property being updated.
     String scope = "scope_example"; // String | The scope of the property being updated.
     String code = "code_example"; // String | The code of the property being updated.
 Together with the domain and scope this uniquely              identifies the property.
-    UpdatePropertyDefinitionRequest updatePropertyDefinitionRequest = {"displayName":"MyPropertyName","propertyDescription":"Option Property description"}; // UpdatePropertyDefinitionRequest | The updated definition of the property. try {
+    UpdatePropertyDefinitionRequest updatePropertyDefinitionRequest = new UpdatePropertyDefinitionRequest(); // UpdatePropertyDefinitionRequest | The updated definition of the property. try {
       PropertyDefinition result = apiInstance.updatePropertyDefinition(domain, scope, code, updatePropertyDefinitionRequest);
       System.out.println(result);